ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 <center><img src="{{ site.baseurl }}/img/python-munros.png" alt="Img" style="width: 1000px"></center>

-Finally, there is one more bonus matplotlib example plot I would like to share, create by PhD student James Warner at Exeter University.
+Finally, there is one more bonus Matplotlib example plot I would like to share, create by PhD student James Warner at Exeter University.
 It shows precipitable water in the atmopshere over the year 2017, projected over the globe.
 He has even created an animation of it which can be viewed <a href="https://twitter.com/MetmanJames/status/978659301337202693" target="_blank">on his Twitter account</a>.
 This was all done using Python and some other Python libraries, including Matplotlib, Numpy, Cartopy, and a few others.
 It would take a long time to explain all of it, but hopefully it is some inspiration of the cool things you can do in Python with data visualisation.

 The Python code for this is actually not too complicated and he has shared it <a href="http://empslocal.ex.ac.uk/people/phd/jw773/Plot_PWAT_OrthoProj.py" target="_blank">here</a>.